kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 Dataplanes in the specific location are going to receive only endpoints in the specific locality.
 For cross zone traffic without egress the control-plane delivers only ingresses of specific zones.

 Question:
-Do we want to populate node, az tags from K8s resources to the dataplane object or the user should be resposible for providing them explicitly?
+* Should we populate the 'node' and 'az' tags from Kubernetes resources to the dataplane object, or should users be responsible for providing them explicitly?
+  * Some of these informations are available in the 'node' object, and we could retrieve node-related information from Kubernetes and use it to populate tags for the pod.
+To achieve this, we could implement a Kubernetes controller.
+To get node info there should be no problem because it's included in Pod object, it's more difficult to retrieve node labels/annotation without doing K8s call for Node object.

 ##### Egress
 Egress is not as simple as ingress.
 Currently, we support Locality Aware when atleast one client requires it, so we cannot distinguish between clients.
 Control-plane needs to send all dataplanes to the egress because there might be services sending requests to all zones.
 There are 2 options: